trailblazer/roar-rails/README.markdown

 Put your representers in `app/representers` and they will be autoloaded by Rails.
 Also, frequently used modules as media representers and features don't need to be required manually.

-## Rails 4.1
+## Rails 4.1 + HAL

+**Note**: this is a temporary work-around, we're trying to fix that in Rails/roar-rails itself [May 2014].

 Rails 4.1 expects you to manually register a global HAL renderer, or `respond_with` will throw the exception `ActionController::MissingRenderer (No renderer defined for format: hal)`.

 One fix is to add this to `config/initializers/mime_types.rb` right below `Mime::Type.register 'application/hal+json', :hal`:

 ```ruby
 ActionController::Renderers.add :hal do |obj, options|